mario-areias/blog/content/post/attack-trees.md

 tags = ["appsec","threat-modeling","attack-trees"]
 +++

-Threat models are one of the most hard, dry and controverse topics on InfoSec.
-I have been using Attack Trees in Agile Environment with a great degree of success.
-Threat Models when done right can really bring value to development teams.
-However, they easily go very wrong making everyone in the process frustrated.
-I believe there are two reasons why Threat Modeling is so hard.
+Threat models are one of the hardest, driest and most controverse topics on InfoSec.
+When done right, they can really bring value to development teams.
+However, they easily go very wrong making everyone in the process frustrated - and we know it happens very often.

+I believe there are two reasons why Threat Modelings are so hard.

-First reason: it is really hard to balance security X delivery.
-Too much security and nothing gets done.
-Too much delivery and we are shipping very insecure products.
-Get that balance correct is an eternal journey and the foundation of any security program.
+First reason: it is really hard to balance security vs feature delivery.
+Too much security and nothing gets done; too much delivery and we are shipping nice but very insecure products.
+Getting that balance right is an eternal journey and the foundation of any good security program.

-Second reason: we, as industry, haven't figure out a good way to do threat modeling yet.
+Second reason: we, as industry, haven't figure out a good way to do threat modeling yet with the new agile methodologies.
 We do have many different ways to do it, but there is no silver bullet.
 It is still a very immature part of InfoSec and there are still lots of discovery on that field.

+I have been using Attack Trees in Agile Environments, I can say that we've been reasonably successful.
 I have no ambition to solve the problem of Threat Modeling for our industry, but I can share what I have been using in the last year or so.
 It is been working very well for us, so hopefully it might be useful for some people too.

 # Principles

-Some time last year, we have decided to revamp the way we do threat model.
+Some time last year, we have decided to revamp the way we do threat modeling.
 We came up with a set of principles that really help drive us in a better outcome.

 ## Focus on the developers